nais/doc/tenants/nav/how-to-guides/observability/logs/enable-secure-logs.md

 Some applications have logs with information that should not be stored with the normal application logs.
 To support this a directory for these logs can be mounted in the application, and the content of logs written here will be transferred to separate indices in Elasticsearch.

+!!! warning "Deprecated syntax"

+    This is guide contains a deprecated syntax for enabling secure logs.
+With the new syntax all logs will be sent to secure logs when enabled and will not require any special log configuration.

 ## 1. Enabling secure logs [manifest](../../../reference/application-spec.md)

 ???+ note ".nais/app.yaml"